DavyTregellas/College_Card_Control_System/README.md

 Please find the full User Manual for this program inside the College_Card_Control_System folder (USER_MANUAL.txt).

+You can download this program as a zip file and run it on Visual studios 2022, you will need to have the googletest libraries to runs the tests.
+This can be found and downloaded from github https://github.com/google/googletest.
+Alternatively please comment out gTest.cpp and gTest.h and the gTest calling code in main.cpp.
+The code will run with this commented out on a pc  without gTest libraries.

 Purpose of the Program

 The card control system has been developed to grant or deny access to college rooms depending on specific criteria.